dqops/dqo/docs/checks/column/datatype/detected-datatype-in-text.md

 # detected datatype in text data quality checks

 A table-level check that scans all values in a string column and detects the data type of all values in a monitored column.
-The actual_value returned from the sensor can be one of seven codes: 1 - integers, 2 - floats, 3 - dates, 4 - timestamps, 5 - booleans, 6 - strings, 7 - mixed data types.
+The actual_value returned from the sensor can be one of seven codes: 1 - integers, 2 - floats, 3 - dates, 4 - datetimes, 6 - booleans, 7 - strings, 8 - mixed data types.
  The check compares the data type detected in all non-null columns to an expected data type.
-The rule compares the value using equals and requires values in the range 1..7, which are the codes of detected data types.
+The rule compares the value using equals and requires values in the range 1..8, which are the codes of detected data types.

 ___